 South Bend, Indiana

 I graduated from Notre Dame in 1996—the final year of the House that Rockne built as it was created.
 The Notre Dame Stadium you visit today opened and was dedicated Labor Day weekend in 1997.
 I don't know why I was there, but I was.
 A poster from the dedication hangs in the garage at my parents' house.
 There is nothing else on the walls...

 For me to say "look up" is just too easy.
-When you do, from inside Notre Dame stadium, you will see "Touchdown Jesus" on the south end....the Golden Dome and the spire of the Basilica forming a perfect trinity.
+When you do, from inside Notre Dame Stadium, you will see "Touchdown Jesus" on the south end....the Golden Dome and the spire of the Basilica forming a perfect trinity.
 But if you look down, on the field you will see one thing is lacking.
-It's found on many collegiate fields: color.
-Other than an interlocking ND, the only decor on the field are 9 hash marks inside each end zone.
-There are 18 in total (9 on each side) and each mark is at a 42 degree angle.
+It's found in many collegiate fields: color.
+Other than an interlocking ND, the only decor on the field is 9 hash marks inside each end zone.
+There are 18 in total (9 on each side) and each mark is at a 42-degree angle.
 The numbers add up: 1842.
 The year that Notre Dame was founded.
 The year it all began.